ab2pentest/ab2.github.io/_posts/2022-06-25-THM-IslandOrchestration.md

 ![image](https://user-images.githubusercontent.com/84577967/177194290-3569b03c-6b18-4ee2-920b-c594ddec82c3.png)

-We base64 decode the value flag and that's how we got our flag !
+We are able to obtain the flag by base64 decoding the value of the flag.